Judith Margolis: Early life

 Margolis was born into a Jewish family and Yiddish-speaking community in the Bronx, NY.
 In 1948 her family moved to suburban New Jersey, from which the adolescent Margolis would adventure to New York City for her early artistic education.

 Early artistic training

 Margolis began her artistic training during high school at age 15 with a drawing class at The Art Students League, then attended Cooper Union, where she met her first husband Albie Tabackman.
 The two traveled across the United States to California, where they lived at Magic Forest Farm in Oregon.
 Margolis also studied at Lone Mountain College in San Francisco, and has an MFA (1986) from the University of Southern California.

 Travels

-Margolis led an Orthodox Jewish life in San Francisco, Los Angeles and Israel before leaving the orthodoxy.
-And for the last 10 years, since leaving Orthodoxy, she has been slowly finding a balance between everything she has gained from her religious life and a retrieval of the freedoms that she believes are important for her art.
+Margolis spent an Orthodox Jewish life in San Francisco, Los Angeles and Israel before leaving her orthodoxy.
+Since leaving orthodoxy, she has been gradually finding a balance between her religious learning and retrieval of the freedoms that she believes are important for her art.